ldci/redCV/README.md

 ### This library needs View

 Only for Windows for the moment.
-Avaialable for OSX and Linux ASAP
+Available for OSX and Linux ASAP

 ### NEW: June 2016
-After playing a long with OpenCV and Red languge, it's time for me to write some image processing functions directly with Red:)
+After playing a long time with OpenCV and Red language, it's time for me to write some image processing functions directly with Red:)

 Conversions, logical and some math operators for images are available.